freenet/web/hugo-site/content/news/small-world-networks.md

 ## Scaling Small World Networks: Efficient Growth

 One of the most remarkable aspects of small world networks is how efficiently they scale as new nodes are added.
+In small world networks, the average path length grows logarithmically with the number of nodes, meaning that as the network doubles in size, the average number of steps to reach any node only increases by a small, fixed amount.
+This contrasts sharply with linear growth, where doubling the size of the network would double the number of steps required.
+This logarithmic growth is crucial because it ensures that even as the network expands to include millions of nodes, the average path length remains manageable.

-The next animation shows the average path length as the network grows:
+The next animation shows the average path length as the network grows.

 {{< small-world-scale >}}